 How are marks cancelled within national/regional registries handled at the TMCH level?

-Is it possible to get a break down of where the corporate head-quarters of those registrants using TM agents are located?
+If it is possible, please provide a break down of where the corporate headquarters of those registrants using TM agents are located?

-Data has been provided regarding outreach efforts; can further information be provided on the precise nature of the activities undertaken and who was the audience for this?
+Some data has been provided regarding outreach efforts; if you can, please provide additional information on the precise nature of the activities undertaken and who was the audience for this?
 Were any outreach efforts made to potential registrants or trademark owners?

-How much time and resource were expended on educating TM owners on the TMCH?
+How much time and resource were expended on educating TM owners and/or Registrants on the TMCH?

+Was outreach and education part of the TMCH remit?
+What are the contractual obligations for education imposed by ICANN, if any?

 In what regions/languages were outreach sessions held?